 Implements a constant friction value

-The Controllers subsystem generates engine torque, transmission gear, and brake commands.
-The reference application has these brake variants.
+The Controllers subsystem generates engine torque, transmission gear, brake pressure, and differential pressure commands.

 The Passenger Vehicle subsystem has an engine, controllers, and a vehicle body with four wheels.
 Specifically, the vehicle contains these subsystems.